Lotus Cars: Formula One and motorsport

+Until the late 1980s, Team Lotus continued to be a major player in Formula One.
+Ayrton Senna drove for the team from 1985 to 1987, winning twice in each year and achieving 17 pole positions.

-Team Lotus established Classic Team Lotus in 1992, as the Works historic motorsport activity.
-Classic Team Lotus continues to maintain Lotus F1 cars and run them in the FIA Historic Formula One Championship and it preserves the Team Lotus archive and Works Collection of cars, under the management of Colin Chapman's son, Clive.
+Team Lotus established Classic Team Lotus in 1992, which continues to maintain Lotus F1 cars and run them in the FIA Historic Formula One Championship.
+It also preserves the Team Lotus archive and Works Collection of cars, under the management of Colin Chapman's son Clive.

+Team Lotus's participation in Formula One ended after the 1994 season, when the team's cars were no longer competitive.
+Cars constructed by the team won a total of 79 Grand Prix races.

-Team Lotus's participation in Formula One ended at the end of the 1994 season.
-Former racing driver David Hunt (brother of F1 world champion James Hunt) purchased the name 'Team Lotus' and licensed it to the Formula One team Pacific Racing, which was rebranded Pacific Team Lotus.
+Former racing driver David Hunt (brother of F1 world champion James Hunt) purchased the name Team Lotus and licensed it to the Formula One team Pacific Racing, which was rebranded Pacific Team Lotus.
 The Pacific Team folded at the end of the 1995 season.

 The Lotus name returned to Formula One for the 2010 season, when a new Malaysian team called Lotus Racing was awarded an entry.
 The new team used the Lotus name under licence from Group Lotus and was unrelated to the original Team Lotus.
-In September 2010 Group Lotus, with agreement from its parent company Proton, terminated the licence for future seasons as a result of what it called "flagrant and persistent breaches of the licence by the team".
-Lotus Racing then announced that it had acquired Team Lotus Ventures Ltd, the company led by David Hunt, and with it full ownership of the rights to the "Team Lotus" brand and heritage.
-The team confirmed that it would be known as Team Lotus from 2011 onwards.
+In September 2010 Group Lotus, with agreement from its parent company Proton, terminated the licence for future seasons as a result of what it called "flagrant and persistent breaches of the licence by the team."
+Lotus Racing then announced that it had acquired Team Lotus Ventures Ltd, the company led by David Hunt, and with it full ownership of the rights to the Team Lotus brand and heritage.
+The team confirmed that it would be known as Team Lotus from 2011 onward.